 Here people (crowd) are able to invest in a project or business and receive equity in return which means the money invested is exchanged for shares or for ownership for a small part of the business.
 This route is normally used for small businesses or startups that may need a large sum of money.
 The investor has partial ownership of the company and as with any company if the company performs well the investors will profit and the company will go up in value, they also stand a risk of the business not doing well and losing part, if not all of their investment.

-People invest simply because they believe in the cause and are rewarded with anything that you feel is substantial.
+People invest simply because they believe in the cause and in some cases are rewarded with anything that you feel is substantial.
 This could be something as small as a thank you card or production of the crowdfunded product.
+However, some platforms allow people to donate without having to promise the donor a reward.

 Donors have a social or personal motivation for putting their money in and expect nothing back, except perhaps to feel good about helping the project.
-This is one of the best ways of crowdfunding if you do not want to give away equity or have to pay back with interest.
+This is one of the best ways of crowdfunding if you do not want to give away equity or borrow money.